preco21/eslint-config-legacy/README.md

 ### Globals

-If you need global variable for some reasons (refering external library), then you can add them to your config:
+Whenever you need to use global variables for some case (e.g. refering external library), you can add them to your config to let ESLint recognize that variables are populated in `global`:

 ```yaml
 globals:
   $: false
 ```

-Which receives variable name with `Boolean` value as a property, that value controls overwriting. `true` to allow the variable to be overwritten or `false` to disallow overwriting.
+You can specify the variable name with `boolean` value as a property of `globals` object in the config.
+Specifying `true` will allow the variable to be overwritten in the code or `false` to disallow overwriting.

 ### Using `script` source type